-Transylvania in the autumn was a beautiful setting for our 2019 Strategia Nationala de Actiune Comunitara (SNAC ) conference.
-The conference was attended by nearly 50 County & School Coordinators, directors, teachers and me.
-With representatives from nearly 40 counties, this was an event that celebrated the successes of the past and generated creative thinking focused on consolidating and expanding the programme into new areas.
-The conference was opened by Glodeanu Cristinel Fanel, Deputy General Inspector of Harghita County.
+Băile Tușnad, Transylvania, in the autumn was a beautiful setting for our 2019 Strategia Nationala de Actiune Comunitara (SNAC ) conference.
+Nearly 50 County & School Coordinators, directors, teachers, and I attended the conference.
+With representatives from nearly 40 counties, this event celebrated past successes and generated creative thinking focused on consolidating and expanding the programme into new areas.
+Glodeanu Cristinel Fanel, Deputy General Inspector of Harghita County, opened the conference.

 SNAC operates with the support of the AMAR International Charitable Foundation, which was established nearly 30 years ago by the Baroness Nicholson of Winterbourne.